ghiscoding/slickgrid-universal-wiki/Installation---Salesforce-(LWC).md

     };

-    // find your HTML slickGrid container & pass it to the Slicker.GridBundle instantiation const gridContainerElm = this.template.querySelector(`.myGrid`);
+    // find your HTML slickGrid container & pass it to the Slicker.GridBundle instantiation const gridContainerElement = this.template.querySelector(`.myGrid`);
-    this.slickGridLwc = new Slicker.GridBundle(gridContainerElm, this.columnDefinitions, this.gridOptions, this.dataset);
+    this.slickGridLwc = new Slicker.GridBundle(gridContainerElement, this.columnDefinitions, this.gridOptions, this.dataset);
 }
 ```